 - In 2009, the March of Dimes issued the white paper The Global and Regional Toll of Preterm Birth.
 In 2005, an estimated 13 million babies worldwide were born preterm, almost 10 percent of total births worldwide.
-About 1 million deaths in the first month of life are attributable to preterm birth.
-Around the world, preterm birth takes a huge emotional, physical and financial toll.
+About 1 million deaths in the first month of life are attributable to premature birth.

 - In 2012, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, and represents almost 50 United Nations agencies, universities, and organizations.
 It contains the first-ever estimates of preterm birth rates by country.

 - In 2012, the March of Dimes set a goal of lowering the national preterm birth to 9.6 percent of all births by 2020.
 This goal can be achieved by a combination of activities: giving all women of childbearing age access to health care coverage, fully implementing proven interventions to reduce the risk of an early birth, such as not smoking during pregnancy, getting preconception and early prenatal care, progesterone treatments for women who are medically eligible, avoiding multiples from fertility treatments, avoiding elective c-sections and inductions before 39 weeks of pregnancy unless medically necessary, and by accelerating investment for new research on causes and prevention of premature birth.